* Dollar index hovers near four-week trough

 Indeed, since the disappointing U.S. nonfarm payrolls report on Sept.
 6, markets have scaled back expectations on the size of any pullback in stimulus.

-The euro held steady at about $1.3354, hovering near a 2-1/2 week peak of $1.3385 reached on Monday.
+The euro stood at $1.3357, near a 2-1/2 week peak of $1.3385 reached on Monday.
 The common currency was further underpinned overnight by a closely watched report that showed German analyst and investor sentiment jumped more than expected this month.

 Overall, traders said there was little conviction in the market as investors were unwilling to take fresh positions ahead of the outcome of the Fed’s policy review due at 1800 GMT.
 Chairman Ben Bernanke will give a news conference after that.